mamonu/boldbestpractice/docs/5_version_control.md

 ## Git recommendations

+!!! info inline end "Commit little and often"
+    You should commit often and with small changes.
+Some of the benefits of doing this :
+    - [x] you identify bugs more easily because fewer things are changing at the same time
+    - [x] you can react quickly to urgent fixes, such as updates and last minute changes

 - [x] Make your project version controlled by initialising a Git repository in its directory using `git init`
 - [x] Add and commit all your files to the repository using `git add .` then `git commit -m "my informative message here`
 - [x] Commit messages should be meaningful and informative